 Les Houches – A much more mellow mountain and great for learning to ski or snowboard.
 Les Houches is more the family mountain so seasonaires/locals tend to steer clear.
 It competes with the steep and gnarly mountains mentioned above so its sort of like the underdog.
 In saying that, we’ve had an epic powder day at Les Houches and there’s definitely some fun to be had.
 Best part is the night skiing (Thursday nights) with free hot wine!

 How good does Chamonix sound now?!
 Well this is only the beginning…these are just our local top spots to eat, sleep and ski.
-The town has so much more to offer with tourist attractions, bars and fancy restaurants that are well outside our ski bum budget so stay tuned, because coming soon…a tourist guide to Chamonix…and also probably a bar guide and a snow season guide and preeeeeeetty much everything you need to know about Chamonix and snow seasons.
+The town has so much more to offer with tourist attractions, bars and fancy restaurants that are well outside our ski bum budget so stay tuned, more coming soon but in the meantime, check out:

 Bryn | free & addicted